SAFRAN-LAB/BBFMM2D/README.md

-2. If you want to read matrix from file, and use standard kernels:
+2. If you want to read matrix from text file, and use standard kernels:

     Go to the folder `/input/`, put your input file inside of this folder.